 In May 2019, my verified Twitter account with 200,000 followers got hacked, although I had a strong password and phone number.
 This hacking incident was a blessing in disguise and the best thing that happened to me.
 I notified Twitter and decided not to use it anymore and had my crew and clients not use it either.
 It’s waste of time, energy and you don’t get customers via Twitter either.
 The two most important reasons are A) security issues B) It’s filled with bots; as a result, you won’t see sales via this social media site.

 Twitter has become a dysfunctional, all politics and bot-generated social site.
 Why would anybody waste their time on Twitter?

 So what exactly will work in 2020?
-Paid advertising and paid social media advertising on Instagram, Facebook and YouTube.
+Paid advertising and paid social media advertising on Instagram, Facebook, and YouTube.
 As for organic marketing, I’d use inbound and outbound marketing and take Twitter out of the equation.

 You should lay out the marketing initiatives at only a high level as needed to align with the yearly business goals, whereas quarterly roadmaps are the tactical plans for the year.
 Why roadmaps?
 Because they make it possible to adjust your annual plan.
 The data earned through that tells you how well your marketing strategy and tactics are working.

-More tools have become equipped with artificial intelligence and machine learning, which means you have to perform better to get them work for you including AI search engines.
+More tools have become equipped with artificial intelligence and machine learning, which means you have to perform better to get them to work for you including AI search engines.